jere357/fishermansfriend/openCV/README.md

 * 3. open your cmd ( Windows key + R and type cmd)
 * 4. position yourself in the folder where you have this downloaded, if you put the fishermansfriend folder on your desktop then run this in your cmd: "cd Desktop/fishermansfriend/openCV"
 * 5. run this command to install the required packages: "pip3 install -r requirements.txt"
-* 6. run the bot with "python fisherman2.py"
+* 6. run the bot with "python3 fisherman2.py" (alternatively the command is "python fisherman2.py")

 for all other questions refer to the non openCV readme file or send me an email/message :)